UltraPass-Identity-Corp/ultrapassid.docs/docs/API Reference/Uauth.md

 ---
 <h1 id="-uauth">UAuth</h1>

-> Create sessions and trigger AuthFlows at the returned sessionURL.
-Your application must be prepared to receive the session reponse at the redirectURL configured in the Portal for the corresponding AuthFlow.
+> Create sessions and trigger UAuthFlows at the returned sessionURL.
+Your application must be prepared to receive the session reponse at the redirectURL configured in the Portal for the corresponding UAuthFlow.

-## CreateAuthFlowSession
+## CreateUAuthFlowSession

 <a id="opIdCacheWorkflowInstanceSession"></a>